 - Do not download suspicious attachments.

-- Never reveal any personal or financial information in email, and do not respond to email solicitations for this information.
+- Never reveal any personal or financial information in an email, and do not respond to email solicitations for this information.

 - Do not forward suspicious emails to others.